AI-READI/cds-specification/docs/github/commits.md

 All repositories on the FAIR Data Innovations Hub use a consistent commit workflow to ensure that all changes are reflected in the repository accurately.

-Starting from spring 2022, we have adopted to using conventional commits for all changes to the repository.
+Starting from Spring 2022, we have adopted to using [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) for all changes to our projects.
 This will make the commit workflow more consistent and easier to follow and allow us to better follow the standards for code development.

 ## Conventional Commits

+### Summary

 > A specification for adding human and machine readable meaning to commit messages